iiasa/scse-workflow-template/README.md

 The folder `definitions` can contain the project nomenclature, i.e., list of allowed variables and regions, for use in the validation workflow.
 See the **nomenclature** package for more information ([link](https://github.com/iamconsortium/nomenclature)).

+The folder `mappings` can contain model mappings that are used to register models and define how results should be processed upon upload to a Scenario Explorer.